monsoonmaelstrom/book2/book2.md

 The house is brick with recessed mortar joints, so it’s easy to climb.
 I opt to enter via a second floor window.
 Once inside, I carefully close the window behind me, and stay frozen in place listening for a few moments.
 But I hear nothing.

 As I open the doors and look inside, most of the rooms appear unoccupied, which makes sense, since as far as I know, there are only four people staying in this house full time, and there are bedrooms for at least double that.
-Eventually I find the room I’m fairly confident my mother is staying in, and take a seat on a chair in the corner opposite the door, which has the advantage of being away from the window in shadow and opposite the bed, so it’s not likely to be the first place your eyes look when you enter.
+Eventually I find the room I’m fairly confident my mother is staying in, and take a seat on a chair in the corner opposite the door, which has the advantages of being away from the window, in shadow, and opposite the bed, so it’s unlikely to be the first place your eyes look when you enter the room.

 Then I wait.